Homogeneous coupled cell systems with high-dimensional internal dynamics: Introduction

 Slightly more specialized -- that is, for the smaller class of \emph{homogeneous networks} -- is the approach via so-called \emph{homogeneous coupled cell systems} \textcite{Rink.2013,Rink.2014,Rink.2015,Nijholt.2016,Nijholt.2017,Nijholt.2017c} (therein, also generalizations to non-homogeneous networks are made).
 After the category-theoretic tool of \emph{graph fibrations} was introduced to network dynamics (see \textcite{DeVille.2015,DeVille.2015b}), the investigation of their implications on dynamical systems made it possible to relate the behavior of homogeneous networks to algebraic properties of a representation of a semigroup.
 In particular, the admissible vector fields of a lift of the network -- the \emph{fundamental network} -- are precisely the vector fields that are equivariant with respect to this representation.
 This is referred to as \emph{hidden symmetry}.
 The observation sheds light on the -- often anticipated -- connection between networks and symmetry in the context of homogeneous coupled cell systems.
+More precisely, equivariant dynamics has proven to be a powerful tool to study the dynamics of complex systems by structuring and reducing systems in terms of representation theory of classical symmetry groups.
+Even if many networks do not have classical symmetry groups (i. e., graph automorphisms) their dynamics exhibit features that resemble those of symmetric systems.
+It turns out that more general structures such as quivers, semigroups, and monoids adequately reflect the structural features of non-symmetric networks and their representations can be exploited in a similar manner \textcite{Rink.2014,Nijholt.2020} -- a strategy that we outline and pursue below.